-Within each geomorphic reach type, continuous habitat surveys will be conducted over a distance equivalent to at least 20 channel widths with the goal of sampling at least 5 units of each of the primary mesohabitat types occurring in the geomorphic reach.
-Primary is defined as mesohabitat types with a frequency in the geomorphic reach type of greater than 10%.
+Within each geomorphic reach type, continuous habitat surveys will be conducted over a distance equivalent to at least 20 channel widths with the goal of sampling at least five units of each of the primary mesohabitat types occurring in the geomorphic reach.
+Primary is defined as mesohabitat types with a frequency in the geomorphic reach type of greater than 10 percent.
 Survey distance will be extended, either contiguously or at another location in the geomorphic reach, until the requisite number of replicates is obtained.
-If accessible by foot or helicopter, e.g. not in the bottom of a gorge, habitats with a frequency lower than 10% will be also surveyed but with fewer than 5 replicates.
+If accessible by foot or helicopter, e.g. not in the bottom of a gorge, habitats with a frequency lower than 10 percent also will be surveyed, but data will be collected on five replicates or fewer.

 Because helicopter landing zones in the uplands near the tributaries are extremely limited, a randomized approach for selecting mapping sections is impractical.
 A high percentage of randomly selected sites would likely not be accessible, and, when one was accessible, in-channel accessibility over a distance of 20 or more channel widths would likely also be a problem.
-Instead, subsample sites within each geomorphic reach will be selected based first on access to the site by helicopter and foot and second on the availability of multiple and varied mesohabitat types within safe and reasonable hiking/wading access.
+Instead, sub-sample sites within each geomorphic reach will be selected based first on access to the site by helicopter and foot and second on the availability of multiple and varied mesohabitat types within safe and reasonable hiking/wading access.
 The concept of segmenting the stream into geomorphic reaches assumes that mesohabitat types within the segment are generally similar.

-Channel metrics to be sub-sampled on the ground will be collected using a modified USFS Tier I and Tier III stream habitat survey protocol (2001).
+Channel metrics to be sub-sampled on the ground will be collected using a modified U.S. Department of Agriculture, Forest Service (USFS) Tier I and Tier III stream habitat survey protocol (2001).
 Note that some of the variables listed in the USFS protocol assume the stream being surveyed is wadeable.

-Ground surveys in 2012 were not able to effectively or safely collect some of the Tier I or Tier III variables that were proposed for collection in the PSP.
-In many of the primary tributaries in the upper Susitna, habitat variables that involved crossing the streams were very difficult to collect given the difficult wading conditions in most reaches.
+Ground survey crews in 2012 were not able to effectively or safely collect some of the Tier I or Tier III variables that were proposed for collection in the PSP.
+In many of the primary tributaries in the Upper Susitna, habitat variables that involved crossing the streams were very difficult to collect given the difficult wading conditions in most reaches.
 Flows, even during late summer seasonal lows, were too fast and deep to negotiate at most points along the streams.
 Wading factors were typically above 8-9 (product of depth x velocity) over predominantly boulder substrate.
 Depths of 2.5 - 3 feet in combination with velocities of 3 to 4 feet per second around boulder substrates were very common in the Upper Susitna tributaries.
 Crossings with lesser wading factors were few and far between.
 As a result, some variables that were included for collection in the PSP have either been eliminated or the collection method or frequency of collection has been modified in this RSP.

 Aquatic habitat surveys will be conducted by two-person survey crews.
 Each survey crew will consist of a fish biologist and qualified fisheries technician.
 Survey sections will begin at a predetermined location based on the survey section selection process described above and will progress in an upstream direction.
-If a permanent impassable barrier is encountered within the 2,200 elevation point, the barriers will be documented and surveys will continue upstream to the survey end.
-If a permanent impassable barrier is encountered above the 2,200 elevation point ground sub-sampling surveys will not be conducted beyond that point.
+If a permanent impassable barrier is encountered below the 2,200-foot elevation point, the barriers will be documented and surveys will continue upstream to the survey end.
+If a permanent impassable barrier is encountered above the 2,200-foot elevation point ground sub-sampling surveys will not be conducted beyond that point.